honest07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that replace all characters A and c from input to Z and e respectively. script that removes all letters c and C from input. script that reverse its input.
+script that replace all characters A and c from input to Z and e respectively. script that removes all letters c and C from input. script that reverse its input. script that displays all users and their home directories, sorted by users.